Best Cordless Drills of 2020

 - The 2.0Ah battery needs only 1 hour for a full charge

 Have you been looking for a lightweight drill that has a double ended drilling bit?
 The Black+Decker 12V Max cordless drill offers you that, all in a really small body frame.
 It fits well on a carpenter’s belt and can be ready to run as long as you have it in a full charge.
 It is a decent choice if you need a cordless drill that does not come with a heavy and bulky battery compartment.
 Many drills are small in size but have a brick at the bottom – making them lose the plot.

 The LED light shines from below, making the user clearly see both the surface and the angle of the drilling bits.

 - an extension bar for faster stick-on

 - contains a flexible and magnetic shaft to pick small screws

 - has 10 different bits to provide multiple sizes and shapes

 Dewalt is a very respected company in the power tools arena.
 It has however come up with the Dewalt 20V Max cordless drill to ensure that you can have a solution that does not require you to be constantly plugged into a power source to carry out your workshop tasks.
 This ¼ inch chuck drill only needs the battery to be charged for an hour and you are good to go for the rest of your drilling work.

-- It comes with a belt buckle and a storage bag
+- Comes with a belt buckle and a storage bag

-- It contains more than 20 bits of different sizes and types
+- Contains more than 20 bits of different sizes and types

 - The compact drill has LED indicators for the battery level